simonalford42/basketball_yolov7/readme.md

 Some notes:
 - It takes time and memory to run yolov7 on the images of the video.
 If needed, the batch size can be decreased to reduce memory burden.
 - When prompted, input the first frame where the first shot begins.
 Looking at the created annotated frames folder is useful for this.
 - It is optional to provide the number of shots in the video.
-If no number is provided, the detecter will attempt to estimate the number of shots based on the cyclical change in pose.
+If no number is provided, the detector will attempt to estimate the number of shots based on the cyclical change in pose.